The gpfdist protocol is used in a

 $ kill 3456

 The segments access gpfdist at runtime.
-Ensure that the Greenplum segment hosts have network access to gpfdist. gpfdist is a web server: test connectivity by running the following command from each host in the Greenplum array (segments and master):
+Ensure that the Greenplum segment hosts have network access to gpfdist. gpfdist is a web server: test connectivity by running the following command from each host in the Greenplum array (segments and coordinator):

 $ wget http://<gpfdist_hostname>:<port>/<filename>